holtvogt/tracklet_parser/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: ''
+title: '[Feature] '
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-**Describe the feature**
+### Feature Description

-A clear and concise description of what the feature should do.
+A clear and concise description of the feature you want to add.

-**Motivation**
-A clear and concise description of the motivation of the feature.

-**Additional context**
+### Use Case

+Explain why this feature is needed and how it will be used.

+### Proposed Solution

+Describe how you would implement the feature.

+### Additional Context

 Add any other context or screenshots about the feature request here.